Structure and teams.

 - Chief Financial Officer Meaw-Fong Phang

-- more than 100 staff located in Auckland, Wellington and Christchurch.
+- more than 100 staff located in Auckland and Wellington.

 Deputy Ombudsman Bridget Hewson oversees:

 - Corporate Services.

 Operations are supported by the Finance team, headed by Chief Financial Officer Meaw-Fong Phang and the legal team, headed by Stuart McGilvray.

 The Complaints Resolution Group is headed by Assistant Ombudsman Magnus O'Neill and deals with complaints about government agencies’ administrative and official information decisions.

 The Intake and Early Assistance team is the first point of contact for anyone with a query or complaint.

 The Early Resolution team works to resolve complaints without a formal investigation where possible.